 Combat mastery comprises a series of stunts that soldiers in the Mass Effect universe often master to survive the high-intensity battlefields of the future.
 These powers require the character to select a high concept that relates to them being an effectively trained soldier.
-By default, combat mastery powers have no recharge value-they may be used freely every round-but are subject to recharge penalties, such as those from wearing armor.
-The Combat Training subset does not have this limitation as they are passive abilities that are essentially "always on."

 There is no default buy-in for combat mastery powers; they are purchased individually at a cost of one refresh each.